Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 The history in this area is quite rich, so why not immerse yourself in it on the Kiama Historical Walk?

-You can get the self-walking guide from the Kiama Visitors Centre near the lighthouse, or you can download the Kiama Library My Place: A Digital Tour of Kiama app, which has audio guides and will show you the 15 points of interest.
+You can get the self-walking guide from the Kiama Visitors Centre near the Kiama Harbour, or you can download the Kiama Library My Place: A Digital Tour of Kiama app, which has audio guides and will show you the 15 points of interest.
 Don’t forget your headphones.

-It is fascinating walking through the town looking at the heritage buildings and learning more about what they were used for.
+It is fascinating walking through the Kiama town centre looking at the heritage buildings and learning more about what they were used for.

 Check Out the Kiama Lighthouse

-No trip to Kiama is complete without a visit to the lighthouse.
-It’s one of the most iconic points of the town, and can be seen from many points along the coast.
+No trip to the Kiama area is complete without a visit to the lighthouse.
+It’s one of the most iconic points of the town and can be seen from many points along the coast.

-As time went on and improvements in technology and electricity made their way down the coast, it switched to modern tools.
+As time went on and improvements in technology and electricity made their way down the coast, they switched to modern tools.